alphagov/email-alert-api/docs/load-test-email-alert-api.md

 - An approach to simulate the delay of an actual request to Notify - we previously used a `Kernel.sleep(0.1)` to apply this.

-When performing the test you should inform the `#govuk-2ndline` channel as they may see alerts during it.
+When performing the test you should inform the `#govuk-technical-on-call` channel as they may see alerts during it.

 [rake tasks]: https://github.com/alphagov/email-alert-api/pull/1494